espen21/AI-Uppgift4/README.md

+#Image recognition
-# This was an assignment 4 in a AI-course at Uppsala University
+This was an assignment 4 in a AI-course at Uppsala University
  Image recognition assignment made with Tensorflow and keras in python.
 The assignment was to create a model that recognise handwritten digits.
 Our model got a accuracy of 97.7% on the submission set.

 Deeper explantion about the assignment https://www.kaggle.com/competitions/nn-assignment/overview